 Get the Details

 When you buy property that has an HOA, you automatically become a member along with all other owners in the development.
 Although your deed and title opinion will indicate the existence of an HOA, find out before you make an offer to purchase.
 Your real estate agent, the office for the development, or the seller can provide the necessary information.
-Read the covenants, conditions, and restrictions (CCRs) to make sure you can live with the limitations.
-CCRs often limit your options with respect to landscaping, the color of your home and even your curtains or blinds, renting the property, additions, parking, pets, and much more.
+Read the covenants, conditions, and restrictions (CC&Rs) to make sure you can live with the limitations.
+CC&Rs often limit your options with respect to things such as landscaping, renting the property, additions, parking, pets, the color of your home, and even your curtains or blinds.
 If you do not understand a restriction, get clarification.
 Once you own the property, you have to live with those limitations.
 While some HOAs have a procedure for obtaining a variance, that process may be very difficult and costly and does not guarantee the result you want.

 The HOA can also levy additional special assessments for capital improvements, like a new roof for a condominium building or a subdivision’s clubhouse.
 Ask about the age and condition of common facilities and the likelihood of a special assessment.
 If the development is new construction, you may not be concerned with the condition of improvements.
 In that case, find out whether the developer is still in charge of the HOA, how many units the developer still owns, and what the developer is paying as a monthly fee for those units.